lambci/lambci/README.md

 ### What does the Lambda function do?

-  1. Receives notification from GitHub (via SNS)
+  1. Receives notification from GitHub (via a webhook)
   1. Looks up config in DynamoDB
   1. Clones git repo using a bundled git binary
   1. Looks up config files in repo